owen-m1ller/vegetarian_protein_analysis/README.md

-protein (percent daily value), saturated fat (percent daily value), carbohydrates (percent daily value)]` Since all the lists are the same length and each index corresponds to a feature, we can split this list into 6 new columns of our dataframe.
-We now have the feature `protein_pdv` corresponding to the percent daily value of protein in each recipe.
+protein (percent daily value), saturated fat (percent daily value), carbohydrates (percent daily value)]` Since all the lists are the same length and each index corresponds to a feature, we can split this list into 6 new columns in our dataframe.
+We now have the feature `protein_pdv` corresponding to the percent of the daily recommended amount of protein in each recipe.

 ### Examining suspicious data

 The `protein_pdv` column is essential for our analysis.
-Under inspection,many entries of this column are 0 even when the corresponding recipe is something abundant in protein like a ham dish.
+Unfortunately, many entries of this column are 0 even when the corresponding recipe is something abundant in protein like a ham dish.
 A strategy to mark these false 0's as NaN values is required.
-Unfortunately, there are also many recipes for different drinks or solutions which truly do have no protein.
+Since there are also many recipes for different drinks or brines which truly do have no protein, this could compromise our analysis.
 Luckily each recipe has a sizeable list of tags describing it.
 Some of these tags contain ingredients like ham, mushroom, lentils, tofu, or duck.
-By changing the values in the `protein_pdv` column of rows where the protein content is 0 and a tag signaling that there is protein in the dish to NaN, we can largely deal with this issue.
+By changing the values of `protein_pdv` to NaN for rows where `protein_pdv` is 0 and a tag signaling that there is protein in the dish is present, we can largely deal with this issue.

 Finally, since the number of comments any recipe has is irrelevant to